globalbioticinteractions/clover/README.md

 ## Everything else you might want to know

+This dataset is configured to be indexed by https://globalbioticinteractions.org .

 ### Data usage agreement

 To use these data, please cite the DOI for the repository provided by Zenodo, and a manuscript citation (_forthcoming_).